rsatrioadi/arcana/README.md

 python -m arcana [--config CONFIG] [--use-seeder] command
 ```

+(It is recommended to redirect stderr to a log file by adding `2> log.txt` at the end of the command line.)

 `CONFIG` specifies the path to the configuration file.
 The default path is `config.ini`.
 See `config.ini.example` and read further for more information about the configuration.

 The `command` can be any of the following list, and they can be executed in a pipeline by specifying the command names in succession, separated by a dash (`-`), e.g., `python -m arcana metrics-llm` will first execute the `metrics` command on the input graph, and then the `llm` command on the graph produced by the `metrics` command.